oshaughnessy/sierramountainll/_pages/softball/index.md

 Please see our [softball schedules page]({% link _pages/schedules/softball.md %}) for game times and live scores.

+[^partner]: MGS, SMLL, and YLL worked in close partnership to create an interleague game schedule this season.
 [^past]: For our first year, see [2023 Softball]({% link _pages/softball/2023.md %}).
 For our 2nd year, see [2024 Softball]({% link _pages/softball/2024.md %}).

 [^limit]: For game limits in marked divisions, no new inning is started after the